florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 electrodes, and :math:`V_{\text{mass-transport}}` represents the mass-transport loss, which occurs when reactant gases, such as oxygen or fuel, face diffusion limitations at the electrodes.

+There are two polarization curve implemented in this component to model single layer voltage.
+The simple PEMFC polarization model is based on an empirical model of Aerostak 200W PEMFC derived by :cite:`hoogendoorn:2018`.
+The analytical PEMFC polarization model is based on the thermodynamic characteristics of fuel cells, as outlined in :cite:`juschus:2021`.

 Simple PEMFC polarization model
 ===============================
-The simple PEMFC polarization model is based on an empircal model of Aerostak 200W PEMFC derived by :cite:`hoogendoorn:2018`.
 This model utilizes the empirical open circuit voltage :math:`V_0` and the voltage losses in simplified form obtained with curve fitting.
 The voltage deviation due to operating pressure variation is also considered in this model shown as :math:`\Delta V_p`.
-The pressure ratio :math:`P_R` is the ration between the operating pressure :math:`P_{op}` and the nominal operating pressure :math:`P_{nom}`.
-The unit of current density :math:`j` is expressed in [A/cm²] for this model.
+The pressure ratio :math:`P_R` is the ratio between the operating pressure :math:`P_{op}` and the nominal operating pressure :math:`P_{nom}`.
+The unit of current density :math:`j` is expressed in [:math:`A/cm^2`] for this model.

 .. math::
     V = V_0 - V_{\text{activation}} - V_{\text{ohmic}} - V_{\text{mass-transport}} + \Delta V_p \\